rajpurkarlab/X-REM/README.md

 ## Supplementary Experiments

-To generate reports without using the visual entailment scores, run
+Generate reports without using the visual entailment scores
 ```
 sh inference_no_ve.sh
 ```

-To generate reports without the nli filter, run
+Generate reports without the nli filter
 ```
 sh inference_no_nli.sh
 ```

-To replace the nli filter with bertscore as the metric for measuring redundancy, run
+Replace the nli filter with bertscore as the metric for measuring redundancy
 ```
 sh inference_bertscore.sh
 ```